Creative Chords 2 - hard copy

-Build on the fundamentals learned in book 1 of this unique all-in-one series designed to teach students who have mastered late – elementary keyboard skills how to improvise their own music from lead sheets.
+Build on the fundamentals learned in Book 1 of this unique all-in-one series designed to teach students who have mastered late – elementary keyboard skills how to improvise their own music from lead sheets.

 The Kjos Interactive Practice Studio (IPS) technology provides access to orchestrated accompaniments (“backing tracks”), select video lessons with the author, additional detailed information/downloads, and more through a code printed on the last page of each book.

 9" x 12", spiral binding, 130 color pages

 By teaching reading and improvising side-by-side, Creative Chords balances the eye and the ear.
 Like other piano methods, you can expect to learn well-known tunes and delightful originals by reading written music.
 But Creative Chords takes learning to play the piano much farther by giving you the tools to “do your own thing.”